debashish216/devstack/README.md

 ./stack.sh
 ```

-* If you receive a message like below at the end of command execution, then the installtion is fine and successful.
+* If you receive a message like below at the end of command execution, then the installation is fine and successful.

 ```
 This is your host IP address: 192.168.130.197